 We can be excited and go and build some systems.
 And then you look at the bill in a month, you get charged more than what you used to running on prem.
 And that goes not go down well with the business.
 So you need to really understand how to be savvy in terms of your technology, technical expertise and cloud skills.
 But at the same time you need to be savvy in terms of your cost optimization.
 As that’s more important for the business.

 I hate when companies put a layer in front of the cloud.
 They take the old infrastructure team and put them in front the cloud.
-It’s completely stupid.
+It’s completely pointless.
 And it’s missing the point.
 You need to let developers loose with guardrails and the correct governance.
 You can’t build the same way in the cloud.
 You’ve got to build in a different way to take advantage of the newer services.